 Why Does Expert Advice on COVID change?

 We all want to have one consistent recommendation on what to do in the face of COVID-19.
 Unfortunately we have seen advice change, at times a complete 180!
 At the start of the pandemic we were told not to wear masks as that could increase transmission, then we were told we have to wear masks.
 With the Astra Zenica vaccine we have been told that it needs to be used for those less than 65, now we are told it needs to be used for those over 55.
+And now we are told we are going to stop using it.
 Why dose this happen?

 This is certainly unprecedented times, and we are all drinking from a firehose of information.
 Experts are receiving new information and reviewing old information furiously, and updating their recommendations as a consequence.